nextstrain/nextstrain.org/content/docs/01-getting-started/04-tb-tutorial.md

 ## Download Data

+The data in this tutorial is public and is a subset of the data from Lee et al.'s 2015 paper [Population genomics of *Mycobacterium tuberculosis* in the Inuit](http://www.pnas.org/content/112/44/13609).
+As location was anonymized in the paper, location data provided here was randomly chosen from the region for illustrative purposes.

 First, download the Tuberculosis (TB) build which includes example data and a pathogen build script.
 Then enter the directory you just cloned.